fabian-thomas/ParanoidOneDriveBackup/README.md

 ## Motivation

 It happened two times to me that I deleted my whole OneDrive cloud files by making a mistake while using some OneDrive client on Linux.
 Altough you can recover your cloud files from the trash in OneDrive it's very annoying to do that file by file and if you recover all files you have a lot of old trash files in your OneDrive that you deleted before.
 Another problem is that deleted OneNote notebooks don't go to the trash if you delete them by using a third party sync client.
-This application tries to prevent such issues by giving the possibility to backup your cloud files (including your notebooks) any time you want to some (Linux) server.
+This application tries to prevent such issues by giving the possibility to backup your cloud files (including your notebooks) any time you want to any Linux or Windows PC/Server.

 ## Prerequisites